EugeneLazutin/QRCodeGenerator/README.md

 ## Dependencies

 App is running on `v17.0.1` node.
-Each app has it's own dependencies run `npm i` in the root folder for server and `cd client && npm i` for the client app.
+Each app has it's own dependencies.
+Run `npm i` in the root folder for server and `cd client && npm i` for the client app.

 ## Running